dtiemstra/blog/content/post/lambda_batches.md

 }
 ```

+Only the messages that are marked as failed will be visible again in the queue.

+**Important: If you're using this feature with a FIFO queue, your function should stop processing messages after the first failure and return all failed and unprocessed messages in batchItemFailures.
+This helps to preserve the correct order of messages in your queue.**

-## Not only SQS
+## Not limted to SQS

 Setting the ReportItemFailures is not only limited to AWS SQS as the datasource for your Lambda function.
 When using Kinesis or DynamoDB Streams the ReportItemFailures can also be set.
+See [https://docs.aws.amazon.com/lambda/latest/dg/API_CreateEventSourceMapping.html](https://docs.aws.amazon.com/lambda/latest/dg/API_CreateEventSourceMapping.html) for more information.